bf-enterprise-solutions/str.bf/README.txt

 [0] [second string...]
 [0] [first string...]
 [0] [0]
 no matter the size of the strings.

+Uses
-Uses two cells on the right of the second string.
+- two cells to the right of the second string
+- and the zero cell preceding the first string, so it's mandatory (as all the other leading zeros in this repository memory layouts) for it to be empty.

 STRING REVERSAL (reverse.bf)